Computer-supported cooperative work: History

+The development of this field reaches back to the late 1960s and the visionary assertions of Ted Nelson, Douglas Engelbart, Alan Kay, Glenn Gould, Nicholas Negroponte and others who saw a potential for digital media to ultimately redefine how people work.
+A very early thinker, Vannevar Bush, even suggested in 1945 As We May Think.

+The inventor of the computer "mouse", Douglas Engelbart, studied collaborative software (especially revision control in computer-aided software engineering and the way a graphic user interface could enable interpersonal communication) in the 1960s.
+Alan Kay worked on Smalltalk, which embodied these principles, in the 1970s, and by the 1980s it was well regarded and considered to represent the future of user interfaces.
+However, at this time, collaboration capabilities were limited.
+As few computers had even local area networks, and processors were slow and expensive, the idea of using them simply to accelerate and "augment" human communication was eccentric in many situations.
+Computers processed numbers, not text, and the collaboration was in general devoted only to better and more accurate handling of numbers.
+This began to change in the 1980s with the rise of personal computers, modems and more general use of the Internet for non-academic purposes.
+People were clearly collaborating online with all sorts of motives, but using a small suite of tools (LISTSERV, netnews, IRC, MUD) to support all of those motives.
+Research at this time focused on textual communication, as there was little or no exchange of audio and video representations.
+Some researchers, such as Brenda Laurel, emphasized how similar online dialogue was to a play, and applied Aristotle's model of drama to their analysis of computers for collaboration.
+Another major focus was hypertext—in its pre-HTML, pre-WWW form, focused more on links and semantic web applications than on graphics.
+Such systems as Superbook, NoteCards, KMS and the much simpler HyperTies and HyperCard were early examples of collaborative software used for e-learning.

 The origins of CSCW as a field are intertwined with the rise and subsequent fall of office automation as response to some of the criticisms, particularly the failure to address the impact human psychological and social behaviors can have.
 Greif and Cashman created the term CSCW to help employees seeking to further their work with technology.
-A few years later, in 1987, Dr. Charles Findley presented the concept of Collaborative Learning-Work.
+A few years later, in 1987, Charles Findley presented the concept of collaborative learning-work.
 Computer-supported cooperative work is an interdisciplinary research area of growing interest which relates workstations to digitally advanced networking systems.
 The first technologies were economically feasible, but their interoperability was lacking which makes understanding a well-tailored supporting system difficult.
 Due to global markets, more organizations are being pushed to decentralize their corporate systems.
 When faced with the complexities of today's business issues, a significant effort must be made to improve manufacturing systems' efficiency, improve product quality, and reduce time to market.